techfromsage/aspire-moodle-integration/readme.txt

 Pre-requisites
 ==============

 A running Moodle instance.
-This block has been tested against the Moodle v1.9.8-0
+This block has been tested against Moodle v1.9.8-0.
+It has not been tested against any other version.

 Our test environment was the Bitnami Moodle Stack (http://bitnami.org/stack/moodle) running on Amazon EC2.